priyanshiisingh/HMS_personal/README.md

 # Hospital Management System
 Hey, this is a project of hospital managament systems I created as my college assignment.
-The design for it is developed using Visual Studio 2019 platform and the lanuguage used for code implementation was VB.net and MS Access as a database.
+The design for it is developed using Visual Studio 2019 platform and the language used for code implementation was VB.net and MS Access as a database.
 The project helps the user to maintain, fetch and update records as per use.
 In this every patient is identified using a Unique id which is alphanumeric.
 The first